-The SRC Accommodation Subcommittee are a very enthusiastic bunch, who are elected to look out for you with regards to all accommodation related issues.
-We are your biggest advocate and first line of support, so don't ever hesitate to get in contact either on our Facebook page or via email at SRCaccommodation@.
+The SRC Accommodation Subcommittee and I, the Accommodation Officer, are elected to look out for you with regards to all accommodation related issues.
+We are here to help wherever possible, so don't ever hesitate to get in contact either on our Facebook page or via email at srcaccommodation@.
 We are here to hold both private and university managed housing accountable and to receive, understand and direct your queries to the right unit of support.
-We're here to help!
+We appreciate that it is a very uncertain time so please get in contact if you have any concerns.